OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 1. **Install Dependencies**, choose between options `a)` or `b)`.

-    a) The `build_dep.sh` script can be used for all-in-one environment preparation.
+    a) The `./scripts/setup_build_env.sh` script can be used for all-in-one environment preparation.
 The script is designed for Debian and was tested under `Ubuntu 20.04`, `Ubuntu 22.04` and `Ubuntu 24.04` environments.
-   To use this option just run the script after cloning the repository by typing `build_dep.sh`
+   To use this option just run the script after cloning the repository by typing `./scripts/setup_build_env.sh`

     b) The following method is universal and should work for most Linux OS distributions.